LinDA-tools/Visualization/README.md

 To complete this task, a generic visualisation workflow is being implemented based on state-of-the-art Linked Data visualisation approaches.

-A demonstration of the prototype can be found [here](http://goo.gl/bSgvjn).
+A demonstration of the prototype and a description of the visualization workfolw can be found [here](http://goo.gl/bSgvjn).